Zhabskyi/tweeter/README.md

 2. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 3. Go to <http://localhost:8080/> in your browser.

-Display Requirements
-Navigation Bar:

-is fixed to the top
-has padding on both sides
-contains Compose button
-Compose Tweet box:

-is displayed above the list of tweets is hidden on page load contains a form for submitting tweets, which itself contains: a textarea for new tweet content a left-aligned button for submitting new tweets contains a Character Counter, right-aligned, which by default shows 140 List of Tweets:

-displays tweets in reverse-chronological order (that is, by creation time descending) Individual Tweets:

-have a header, which contains the user's: avatar, on the left name, on the left and after the avatar handle, on the right have a body, which contains the tweet text have a footer, which displays: how long ago the tweet was created, on the left "Flag", "Re-tweet" and "Like" icons upon hovering over the tweet, on the right
 ## Behaviour
  * Navigation Bar
    - Compose button in the Navigation Bar toggle textarea for new tweet which is auto-focused.